mmu-webdesign/IWD-web-term2/rwd-week-2.md

 ### Coding tips

 - Only one `<h1>`
 - Headings are about levels of importance.
-Therefore if each sub-section are of equal importance, they will all be for example `<h2>`.
+Therefore if each sub-section is of equal importance, they will all be for example `<h2>`.
 - Don't use `<br>` to create space - that's done later with CSS.
 - Create space with `<p>`, don't have big blocks of text (a single paragraph).
 - Use lists and tables if appropriate.